 Our special guests speakers will be:

 - Manu Kapur – professor and Chair of Learning Sciences and Higher Education at ETH Zurich, Switzerland;

-- Ricardo Nemirovsky – research professor at Manchester Metropolitan University (in Manchester, UK), in the Education & Social Research Institute;
+- Ricardo Nemirovsky – professor at Manchester Metropolitan University (in Manchester, UK), in the Education & Social Research Institute;

 - Estrid Sørensen – professor of Cultural Psychology and the Anthropology of Knowledge at the Ruhr-University in Bochum, Germany.